marklysze/Magic-Pocket-Control-ESP32/README.md

 If you're in Sydney, Australia, and would be able to lend me a camera I haven't tested for a day to test so we know it works, that would be amazing.

 # Known bugs
-- Changing Codecs between BRAW and ProRes on Camera Firmware 7.9.1 on pocket cameras not functioning
+- Changing Codecs between BRAW and ProRes on Camera Firmware 7.9.1 on Pocket cameras not functioning
+- Changing Codecs between BRAW and ProRes on Camera Firmware 8.1 on Pocket 4K not switching until you've manually changed them once on the camera
+- Changing Codecs between BRAW and ProRes on Camera Firmware 8.1 on Pocket 6K not switching (even if you manually change them beforehand)
-- Changing resolutions on Camera Firmware 8.1 on pocket cameras not functioning in all cases
+- Changing resolutions when using ProRes on Camera Firmware 8.1 on Pocket cameras not functioning in all cases (ProRes 4K DCI to UHD or HD, may require you to manually change them once on the camera)

 # Why?
 My primary objective was to convert a Windows-based application I had for controlling my cameras to a small portable device.